Frequently Asked Questions (FAQ)

 What Will I Learn?

 Students will grow in many ways.
-Depending on the adventure they choose, they will learn technical skills such as: kayaking, cooking/or backcountry cooking, travel, camping, surfing, wildlife safety, orienteering, tie knots, yoga, and much more.
+Depending on the adventure they choose, they will learn technical skills such as: cooking/or backcountry cooking, travel, camping, wildlife safety, orienteering, and much more.

 Just by the very nature of this experience we know students will gain a greater understanding of how strong they are, and how wonderful it is to be in community with one another.
 We hope that each team member grows in their understanding that they are good and have a lot to offer to others and the world.

 With the support and love of the staff and fellow team members we will be reminded of how much we are loved by God.
-Students will learn to see God as a creator, and will go home with an understanding that they have been created to live a life full of purpose and adventure.
+Students will go home with an understanding that they have been created to live a life full of purpose and adventure.

 Created for Adventure is not a wilderness therapy or drug rehab-program.
 Our staff are trained for a specific type of program, and are not trained in therapy, or behavioral challenges/drug addictions, etc.